The Olympic caldron is absolutely stunning. Meet the Japanese design firm behind it

 Ultimately, the team settled on the blooming sphere, with a shell designed from five molded and milled aluminum panels, which allude to the Olympic rings.
 When these panels opened, they welcomed both Osaka and the wider world to the games.

 Inside, a jewel-like faceted mirror surface reflects flames, amplifying their grandeur.
-That surface is also a sly camouflage for the internal motors and other machinery—all of which has to be heat-, water-, and windproof.
+That surface is also a sly camouflage for the internal motors and other machinery—all of which has to be heatproof, waterproof, and windproof.

 While the entire sphere is 2.7 tons and opens with a diameter of 11.5 feet, its manufacturing is quite precise.
 The 88-pound panels move with a precision down to 3mm.
-All in all, the torch is a wonder of art and technology, which “crystallizes the essence of Japanese manufacturing,” according to Nendo.
+All in all, the caldron is a wonder of art and technology, which “crystallizes the essence of Japanese manufacturing,” according to Nendo.

 The caldron is a more serious project than many of Nendo’s playful designs, but it still showcased a moment of reinvention and surprise through its blooming reveal.
 And I have a feeling that, even decades from now, the Tokyo 2020 caldron will hold its own as an inspiring monument to the spirit of worldwide competition.